iree-org/iree-torch/README.md

-# Deprecation Notice
+# Inactivity Notice

 > **Note**
-> This project is no longer being actively maintained.
+> We haven't been able to invest as much time into this as we'd like lately.
 For a more actively supported packaged solution combining torch-mlir and IREE, see [SHARK](https://github.com/nod-ai/SHARK).

 # Torch Frontend for IREE